 Tip #3 Does your brand have a voice?
 Define one.

 A brand voice is what can really make you stand out amongst the rest.
 A brand voice establishes how a company sounds or reads in tone and personality.
 Whether you choose to be bold, loud or motherly, a good way to figure out your brand voice is to go through a creative discovery exercise.
 A well done strategy feels authentic, while resonating with your core customer.
 If you have more than one segment, you’ll want to establish a unifying tone that makes each audience feel directly spoken to.
 Be sure to document it and remember to train your content team, copywriters, or social media team on it.
 Need help?
 Reach out to our knowledgeable creative team.

 Tip #4 Stay on top of current events and regional trends.

 Staying current with local and national trends can be a huge idea generator for content.
 It’s so easy to capture attention this way.
-Twitter is a great social network to instantly find what’s trending.
+Twitter and Instagram are great social network to instantly find what’s trending in pop culture.
 Our team likes to subscribe to publications through an RSS Reader like Feedly to get ideas on specific topics.
-Finally, you can use our 2017 Marketing Holiday’s Calendar to plan around events.
-For example, with the Super Bowl coming up, find ways to incorporate this into your social content.
+Finally, research popular national holidays and events that tie into your products.
+For example, #MotivationMonday is an excellent weekly post for health and fitness brands.
+Do you have an eCommerce shop?
+Better pencil in Black Friday which seems to start earlier and end later every year.
 People will already be searching for hashtags which you can incorporate into social media posts to get discovered.
 Be careful that topics are relevant to your brand and do not bring unwanted controversy.
 Some large organizations will need to work with their PR team to get messaging approved with a sense of urgency because these conversations are happening in realtime.

 Tip #5 Invest time in quality creative.